pulumi/pulumi/docs/design/x-cloud.md

 # Coconut Cross-Cloud Targeting

+*WARNING: this document is a little out-of-date.
+The details are incorrect, but overall idea is still relevant.*

 The Coconut metadata and primitives are intentionally cloud-agnostic and have been designed to support [many cloud targets](clouds.md).
 This can be used to build, share, and reuse portable abstractions.